Computational-Biology-OceanOmics/OceanOmics-demultiplex-pipeline/README.md

 nextflow run /path/to/OceanOmics-demultiplex-pipeline/main.nf --raw_data "path/to/file*{R1,R2}*.fq.gz" --plate_file path/to/plates.xlsx --metadata path/to/metadata.csv --outdir output --bind_dir $(pwd) assays 16S,MiFish
 ```

-This will set the current directory as the work directory and the output files will be saved in a subdirectory called 'output'
+This will set the current directory as the work directory and the output files will be saved in a subdirectory called 'output'.

 ## Parameters

 These can all be set on the command line or in nexflow.config.
 Any parameters used on the command line will be used over the nextflow.config values

-raw_data   (default=null)  - Must have quotes and must contain '{1,2}' or '{R1,R2}' (e.g., "path/to/file*{R1,R2}*.fq.gz")
+- raw_data (default=null): Must have quotes and must contain '{1,2}' or '{R1,R2}' (e.g., "path/to/file*{R1,R2}*.fq.gz"),
-index_file (default=null)  - .csv file.
+- index_file (default=null): .csv file.
 Not needed if using plate file.
-More information about input files below.
+More information about input files below,
-plate_file (default=null)  - .xlsx file.
+- plate_file (default=null): .xlsx file.
 Not needed if using index file.
-More information about input files below.
+More information about input files below,
-metadata   (default=null)  - .csv file.
-More information about input files below.
+- metadata (default=null): .csv file.
+More information about input files below,
-ulimit     (default=10000) - Increase this value if you run into a "too many files open" error during Cutadapt
+- ulimit (default=10000): Increase this value if you run into a "too many files open" error during Cutadapt,
-outdir     (default=null)  - Directory where output files get stored.
-More information about output files below.
+- outdir (default=null): Directory where output files get stored.
+More information about output files below,
-bind_dir   (default=null)  - Bind Directory for Docker
+- bind_dir (default=null): Bind directory for Docker,
-assays     (default=null)  - Can be one assay (e.g., 16S), or multiple assays separated with commas (e.g., 16S,MiFish)
+- assays (default=null): Can be one assay (e.g., 16S), or multiple assays separated with commas (e.g., 16S,MiFish)

 ## Input files

 ### index_file

 .csv file that is not needed if using plate file.
-Mandatory columns are 'sample_id', 'assay', 'index_seq_fw', 'index_seq_rv', 'full_primer_seq_fw', 'full_primer_seq_rv', 'fw_no', and 'rv_no'
+Mandatory columns are 'sample_id', 'assay', 'index_seq_fw', 'index_seq_rv', 'full_primer_seq_fw', 'full_primer_seq_rv', 'fw_no', and 'rv_no'.

 Example index_file.csv